avocadoboi/avo/README.md

   //------------------------------
   // Event handlers!

-  void handleMouseDown(AvoGUI::MouseEvent const&) override {
+  void handleMouseDown(Avo::MouseEvent const&) override {
     /*
       If you want to react to mouse down events from your GUI, you can do it here.
 You need to call View::enableMouseEvents for this handler to be called, since mouse events are disabled by default.
 The mouse coordinates in the event are relative to the top-left corner of the GUI.
-This method is inherited from AvoGUI::View.
+This method is inherited from Avo::View.
     */
   }